nickjackolaisen/BusinessInitiaitive/_posts/statistics/2023-04-14-commercial_insurance_statistics.md

 The price you pay for coverage is usually based on your claim history.
 To keep your rates low, you can pay out-of-pocket for inexpensive and infrequent losses and make less unnecessary insurance claims.
 The more claims your business makes, the more you pay for insurance.

 Another way to reduce your insurance costs is to look at different insurance providers and the different packages and rates they offer.
-It is not uncommon to for businesses to change providers every once in a while.
-If you find a better deal which fits for your situation don’t be afraid to take it.
+It is not uncommon  for businesses to change providers every once in a while.

 One great method to find the best insurance policy for your needs and budget is to compare bids from multiple insurance companies.
+If you find a better deal to fits for your situation, don’t be afraid to take it.

 ####    7. What deductibles do I need?

-When it comes to business insurance policies the minimum deductible is $250 per incident.
 The higher the deductible, the lower the cost of your insurance premiums.
+The minimum deductible on a business insurance policy is $250 per incident.

 It’s important to think about what your business does, where it’s located, and the chances of a mishap taking place.
-Although it depends a lot on your insurance provider, most don’t offer deductible for liability insurance like they do for property insurance.
+Although it depends a lot on your insurance provider, most don’t offer the same deductibles for liability insurance as they do for property insurance.

 ####    8. When should I change my insurance policies?